chgiak/hugo-blox-builder/starters/academic-cv/content/publication/On-line Spectral  Learning in Exploring 3D Large Scale Geo-Referred Scenes/index.md

 ---
-title: 'A Collaborative Framework for Virtual Globe Based 3D City Modeling'
+title: 'On-line Spectral Learning in Exploring 3D Large Scale Geo-Referred Scenes'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Nikolaos Doulamis
-  - Christos P. Yiakoumettis
+  - Christos Yiakoumettis
-  - Georgios Bardis
-  - Georgios Miaoulis
+  - George Miaoulis
-  - Dimitri Plemenos
-  - Djamchid Ghazanfarpour

 # Author notes (optional)
 # author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2010-07-01'
+date: '2012-07-01'
-doi: '10.1007/978-3-642-15690-8_9'
+doi: '10.1007/978-3-642-34234-9_11'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2010-07-01'
+publishDate: '2012-07-01'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['Book Chapter']
+publication_types: ['Conference-Paper']

 # Publication name and optional abbreviated publication name.
-publication: Studies in Computational Intelligence
+publication: Euro-Mediterranean Conference 2012
-publication_short: In SCI, Volume 321
+publication_short: In EuroMed 2012

-abstract: Urban planning and city modeling have gradually shifted, during the last decade, from highly demanding, in terms of required skills and supporting information, to tasks now supported by efficient, widely available applications, thus becoming popular and largely accessible.
-There are many GIS systems nowadays that offer a freely navigable three dimensional environment.
-This evolution of GIS systems has, in turn, led to the requirement for and creation of virtual 3D models of the ground and buildings.
-Online communities have created and distributed over the Internet libraries of georeferenced 3D models.
-The public is encouraged to participate in the design of 3D scenes and many companies offer free tools to facilitate the design of 3D models, specialized in buildings.
-In this paper, we present a collaborative approach for the construction of a city model, and its implementation through a prototype environment, employing freely available design tools.
-The prototype system comprises a collaborative database, supported by a web-based interface.
-Users are able to create and upload their models to the common database over the web, thus constructing a realistic 3D city model in a given area in a collaborative manner.
+abstract: Personalized navigation of 3D large scale geo-referred scenes has a tremendous impact in digital cultural heritage.
+This is a result of the recent progress in digitization technology which leads to the creation of massive digital geographic libraries.
+However, an efficient personalized 3D geo-referred architecture requires intelligent and on-line learning strategies able to dynamically capture user’s preferences dynamics.
+In this paper, we propose an adaptive spectral learning framework towards 3D navigation of geo-referred scenes.
+Spectral clustering presents advantages compared to traditional center-based partitioning methods, such as the k-means; it effectively categorize non-Gaussian, complex distributions, present invariability to shapes and densities and it does not depend on the similarity metric used since learning is performed through similarity matrices by exploiting pair-wise comparisons.
+The main difficulty, however, in incorporating spectral learning in a 3D navigation architecture is its static implementation.
+To handle this difficulty, we propose in this paper an adaptive framework through the use of adaptive spectral learning which tailors 3D navigation to user’s current needs.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: [virtual globe,
+tags: [spectral clustering,
-  GIS systems,
-  collaborative city modelling,
-  visualisation,
-  public participation,
-  scene modelling,
-  urban planning
+3D navigation,
+adaptation,
+personalization
 ]

 # Display this page in the Featured widget?